NY Divorce Essentials

 By J. Douglas Barics

 In matrimonial actions, the court is authorized to award counsel fees when there is a significant disparity of financial resources between spouses.
-Since courts are normally without authority to award counsel fees, the legislature enacted DRL sections 237 and 238.
+Since courts are normally without authority to award counsel fees, the legislature enacted DRL 237 and DRL 238.
 These two sections of the domestic relations law permit counsel and expert fee awards, and define the scope under which they can be made.

 1. Domestic Relations Law Section 237 (DRL 237)

 The purpose of DRL 237 is to allow a spouse with significantly less money than his or her spouse to obtain legal representation and necessary experts by directing the spouse with greater financial resources to pay.

 DRL 237(a) authorizes attorney fees in the following matrimonial actions:

 - An action for a divorce